Wild inference for wild SVARs with application to volatility-based IV: Simulations and Empirical Application

-To compare our identification strategy with those commonly used in the literature, we focus on the reduced-form model studied in seminal papers including, but not limited to \cite{christiano1999monetary}, \cite{uhlig2005effects}, \cite{antolin2018narrative}.
-Our specification includes six variables for the U.S.: real GDP, GDP deflator, commodity price index, total reserves, non-borrowed reserves, and federal funds rate, as described in Table \ref{tab:data_sources}.
-The sample covers the period from January 1965 to November 2007, with monthly data similar to \cite{antolin2018narrative}.\footnote{The monthly series for real GDP and the GDP deflator are interpolated from quarterly data using the \cite{chow1971best} methodology.
-We use the industrial production index for the real GDP interpolation and the consumer price index for the GDP deflator.} Our specification includes a constant and a polynomial time trend with power up to $k\in\{0,4\}$ and the number of lags $p\in\{12,24\}$.\footnote{When comparing our results to those from the literature, we align the number of lags and the inclusion of trends to match their specifications.
-For example, \citet{christiano1999monetary} use constant but without time trend, with lag lengths of 6 and 12, while \citet{uhlig2005effects}, \citet{antolin2018narrative} use 12 lags without a constant or deterministic trend.}
+We focus on the reduced-form SVAR model with six variables studied in seminal papers, including, but not limited to \cite{christiano1999monetary}, \cite{uhlig2005effects}, \cite{antolin2018narrative}.
+Our specification includes six variables for the U.S.: real GDP, GDP deflator, commodity price index, non-borrowed reserves, the 1-year bond rate, and the federal funds rate, as described in Table \ref{tab:data_sources} in Supplementary Appendix \ref{sec:app_monetary_policy}.
+The sample for the baseline covers the period from January 1950 to December 2024, with monthly data.
+Our specification includes a constant and a polynomial time trend of order up to $k\in\{0,6\}$ and the number of lags $p=12$.\footnote{ For example, \citet{christiano1999monetary} uses a constant but does not include a time trend, with lag lengths of 6 and 12, while \citet{uhlig2005effects} and \citet{antolin2018narrative} use 12 lags without a constant or deterministic trend.
+Supplementary Appendix \ref{sec:app_extra_figs} reports results for $k=0$. }